seantibor/InnovationInstitute2019/AI and Emerging Technologies Presentation/Innovation Institute AI Presentation 2019.md

 ^ Will today's kindergarten students learn to drive in 2030?

-^How will our students compete with AI job candidates?
+^ How will our students compete with AI job candidates?

 ^ Will there be any profession without AI enhancement tools?